trimble-oss/website-modus-react-bootstrap.trimble.com/README.md

 ## Getting Started

-To run the site locally, start with `npm install` to install all the dependencies followed by `npm start` and the site will be running at `http://localhost:8000`.
+To run the site locally, install the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) globally and then do `npm install` to install all the dependencies followed by `npm start` and the site will be running at `http://localhost:8000`.

 _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._